-- 1. Safely pull to the side of the road.
+Safely pull to the side of the road.
 Put the transmission in neutral or Park and set the parking brake.
-Turn off the heating and cooling system and all other accessories.
-Turn on the hazard warning indicators. - 2.
-If you see steam and/or spray coming from under the hood, turn off the engine. - 3.
+Turn off the climate control and all other accessories.
+Turn on the hazard warning indicators.

+- 2. If you see steam and/or spray coming from under the hood, turn off the engine. - 3.
 If you do not see steam or spray, leave the engine running and watch the temperature gauge.
 If the high heat is due to overloading (climbing a long, steep hill on a hot day with the A/C running, for example), the engine should start to cool down almost immediately.
-If it does, wait until the temperature gauge comes down to the midpoint then continue driving.
+If it does, wait until the temperature gauge comes down to the midpoint then continue driving. - 4.
+If the temperature gauge continues to display the red marker, turn off the engine. - 5.
+Wait until you see no more signs of steam or spray, then open the hood.